 What is the Downside of Alternative Investments?

-Value is often more subjective because there typically aren’t thousands of people buying these products every day like there are in stocks.
+The value of alternative investments is often more subjective because there typically aren’t thousands of people buying these products every day like there are in stocks.
 That means an alternative investment may have a range of values (to different people) at a given time.
 For example, the exact same comic in the same condition may be selling for three different prices on eBay.
 I don’t view this as a bad thing.
-You can buy cheaper and have patience to sell higher.
+You can buy cheaper and have the patience to sell higher.
 Capture the long-term trend and benefit from pricing discrepancies.

 Like normal investments, if you start making gains on these alternative investments, speak with an accountant to see what your income tax options are.